nomadicsynth/open-research-pipeline/RESEARCH_PIPELINE.md

 ## Overview

-This document outlines the evolution of the Cordyceps-BigBrain training queue from a simple job runner to a comprehensive **automated research pipeline** with AI agents handling analysis, reporting, and publication.
+This document outlines the evolution of a basic training queue from a simple job runner to a comprehensive **automated research pipeline** with AI agents handling analysis, reporting, and publication.

 **Current Status**: Basic queueing system with job creation, processing, locking, and error handling (13/13 tests passing)